-The GAL Majjistral Foundation reserves the right, in particular on the basis of the approval or direction by the European Commission, to amend from time to time certain provisions established by this guidance document.
+The GAL Majjistral Foundation reserves the right, in particular based on the approval or direction by the European Commission, to amend from time-to-time certain provisions established by this guidance document.

 Such amendments may become applicable and enforced retrospectively.